First passage percolation in hostile environment is not monotone: Analysis of the process on the tile

-We start from the fact that for any $\varepsilon>0$ fixed and any spread rate $\gamma>0$ there is a constant $C(\varepsilon, \gamma)>0$ such that uniformly in $e\in E(G)$ we have $\P\bigl (t_e < C(\varepsilon, \gamma) \bigr )>(1-\varepsilon)$.
+We start from the fact that for any $\varepsilon>0$ fixed and any spread rate $\gamma>0$ there is a constant $C(\varepsilon, \gamma)>0$ such that uniformly in $e\in E(G)$ we have $\P\bigl (t_e^{(\gamma)} < C(\varepsilon, \gamma) \bigr )>(1-\varepsilon)$.
 In what follows, set $\varepsilon>0$ as an arbitrarily small fixed constant, and we will set

 The next two subsections are devoted to prove two results.
-More specifically, first we show that when $\mu=\mu_1$ the probability that vertex $B$ will be infected by $\Fl$ is reasonably high.
-(In other words, it is likely that the time needed by some $\Fl$ process to reach $B$ is smaller than the time needed by $\Fo$.)
-Subsequently we show that when $\mu=\mu_2$ it is likely that vertex $B$ will be infected by $\Fo$.
+More specifically, in Lemma \ref{lemma:toProp-mu1} we show that when $\mu$ is small, the process is very likely to be ``quick'' in the upper part and ``slow'' in the lower part (where ``quick'' and ``slow'' are to be made precise below).
+Subsequently, in Lemma \ref{lemma:toProp-mu2} we show that when $\mu$ is large (but not too large), it is very likely that the situation is reversed.
+The proof of Proposition \ref{prop:aux} will strongly rely on these results.